mjago/PBuf/README.md

 By default these are set to `4`, `8` and `3` respectively.

+## Headless Mode

+There is also a *headless mode* configurable by defining `EXTERNAL_DATA_BUFFER`.
+In this mode no internal buffer storage is allocated and code associated with the internal buffer is not built.
+This allows the user to maintain an external buffer structure and have *PBuf* figure out the correct insertion and retrieval points based on priorities.
+See the `PBUF_insertIndex()` and `PBUF_retrieveIndex()` API commands.

 ## Test

 A test suite is available in `test/` and can be run by typing `make` in the root directory.